<< MICAI home

 MICAI is a high-level peer-reviewed international conference covering all areas of Artificial Intelligence, traditionally held in Mexico.
 All previous editions of MICAI were published in Springer LNAI (N 1793, 2313, 2972, 3789, 4293, 4827, 5317, 5845).
 Each of the last recent MICAI events (2006, 2007, 2008, 2009) received over 400 submissions, in average, from over 40 countries.
 The acceptance rate has been around 26%.
 The conference is organized by the Mexican Society for Artificial Intelligence (SMIA).
 The scientific program includes keynote lectures, paper presentations, tutorials, panels, and workshops.

 Papers accepted for oral presentation will be published by Springer in a volume of the series Lecture Notes in Artificial Intelligence.
-Poster session papers will be published separately by IEEE CPS (to be confirmed).
+Special session papers will be published separately (to be confirmed).
 Best papers awards will be granted to the 1st, 2nd and 3rd places of each category.
 Special issues of journals are anticipated for best papers.

 The conference is hosted by the Autonomous University of Hidalgo State (Universidad Autónoma del Estado de Hidalgo), Pachuca (1 hour by regular bus from Mexico City).